xbokmd/plastilinn/docs/xBoK/sections/profile_Name_-_Perceptions.md

 # #profile Name - Perceptions
 - ## 🔍 Definition
   - Signals that our stakeholders receive... that generate some kind of emotion for them
-- ## 📰 Content type (perception)
+- ## 📰 Content type (#perception)
-  - Content is of type list.

-  - Content uses the following classes:
+  - Content is of type list and uses the following classes: #perception
-    - perception

 - ## 🔑 Keys